The 3 Best Stretches for Ballet

 - Instruction in proper technique is critical.
 Dancers must pay very close attention to proper posture and alignment: “shoulders over hips, over knees, over ankles” is an important concept to remember.

 - Pacing the training: This means, new more difficult movements and combinations should only be introduced when the dancer has developed sufficient strength, flexibility and technical foundation to perform the new movement correctly and with ease.
-“Pushing” a dancer can be counter productive.

-The Top 3 Ballet Stretches
+The 3 Best Ballet Stretches

-About the Author: Brad is often referred to as the Stretch Coach and has even been called the Stretching Guru.
+About the Author: Brad Walker is often referred to as the "Stretch Coach" and has even been called the Stretching Guru.
 Magazines such as Runners World, Bicycling, Triathlete, Swimming & Fitness, and Triathlon Sports have all featured his work.
-Amazon has listed his books on five Best-Seller lists.
+Amazon (author page) has listed his books on five Best-Seller lists.
 Google cites over 100,000 references to him and his work on the internet.
-And satisfied customers from 122 countries have sent 100's of testimonials.
+And satisfied customers from 122 countries have sent 1,000's of verified customer reviews.
 If you want to know about stretching, flexibility or sports injury management, Brad Walker is the go-to-guy.